Start tracking today

 Why Right to Rent matters for landlords

 Right to Rent is the check that goes wrong most often at tenancy setup because it feels like a formality.
-Landlords who accept a passport photo over WhatsApp and never verify a digital share code are exposed to the full civil penalty.
+Landlords who accept a passport photo over SMS and never verify a digital share code are exposed to the full civil penalty.
 Since 2022 the digital check route (via the Home Office Landlord Checking Service) produces a dated audit record the landlord can store — that is the cleanest defence.

 Official sources